Skip to Content

 Dining at the top of the Hub is one of the romantic things to do in Boston

-Capital of the Commonwealth of Massachusetts, Boston is one of the oldest cities in the United States, with a charter that dates back to 1630.
+Boston, the capital of Massachusetts, is one of the oldest U.S. cities, dating back to 1630.

-Other notable historical Boston landmarks include The Paul Revere House, Boston Tea Party Ships and Museum, Old South Meeting House, and Freedom Trail.
+History enthusiasts can explore Faneuil Hall and other landmarks like The Paul Revere House, Boston Tea Party Ships and Museum, Old South Meeting House, and Freedom Trail.

 Things to do in Boston